vanowarna/hevc-vs-vvc-assignment/README.md

 **Average Encoding Time Ratio: 4.14x**

-*On average, the VTM encoder is **4.14 times slower** than the HM encoder.*

 ---

 ## 🧪 Lab Discussion

-### 1. Compression Efficiency Analysis
+### 1. Bitrate Reduction Performance
-The experimental data shows a **BD-Rate of -43.36%**, which exceeds the initial VVC development goal of 30-50% savings over HEVC.
-The R-D curve clearly illustrates that for any given bitrate, VTM provides a higher PSNR (better quality) than HM.
-Conversely, to achieve a PSNR of ~41.5 dB (HM at QP 27), VTM requires significantly less bitrate than HM.
+This experiment yielded a **BD-Rate of -43.36%** (using 'pchip' interpolation method).
+While VVC is often advertised as achieving a "50% bitrate reduction," this efficiency is highly dependent on the content resolution and the coding tools used.

+**Resolution vs. CTU Size:**
+VVC utilizes larger **128x128 Coding Tree Units (CTUs)** compared to HEVC's 64x64.
+These massive CTUs are designed to exploit spatial redundancy in high-resolution content like **4K video**.
+When testing on lower resolution video (like our 720p source or WQVGA), the benefits of 128x128 CTUs are less pronounced because the image blocks are smaller and more detailed relative to the CTU size.
+This explains why we achieved ~43% rather than the theoretical 50% max seen in ultra-high-definition tests.

-### 2. Complexity & Tools
+### 2. Engineering Features Causing Complexity
-The increased encoding time (averaging **4.14x**) is due to several advanced tools introduced in VVC:
+The **4.14x increase** in encoding time is driven by several intensive engineering features introduced in VVC to push the compression limits:
--   **QTMT Partitioning**: The introduction of Multi-Type Tree (binary and ternary splits) in addition to Quad-tree allows for more flexible block shapes, but exponentially increases the R-D optimization search space.
+-   **QTMT (Quad-Tree plus Multi-Type Tree)**: Unlike HEVC's rigid quad-tree, VVC allows **rectangular splits** (binary and ternary).
+This significantly increases the number of partitioning combinations that the encoder must test during Rate-Distortion Optimization (RDO).
+-   **Affine Motion Compensation**: VVC models complex motion (zooming, rotation) rather than just simple translation.
+The **Affine Motion Search** adds a significant computational burden to the motion estimation process.
--   **Advanced Intra Prediction**: Increasing the number of intra modes from 35 (HEVC) to 67 (VVC).
+-   **67 Intra Prediction Modes**: VVC nearly doubles the number of intra modes from HEVC's 35, providing finer granularity but requiring more searches per block.
--   **Adaptive Loop Filter (ALF)**: A new filtering stage that improves quality but adds processing overhead.

-### 3. Real-world Feasibility
+### 3. Conclusion: Feasibility of Software Deployment
-While a 4.14x complexity increase might seem manageable compared to some reports (which can reach 10x-100x for full configurations), it is important to note that HM is already a very complex encoder.
--   **Hardware vs Software**: Real-time VVC encoding is currently not feasible on standard CPUs using the reference software; specialized hardware or highly optimized software encoders (like `uvg266` or `vvenc`) are required for live applications.
--   **Use Cases**: VVC is highly beneficial for 4K/8K streaming, VR/360 video, and broadcasting where the 43% bitrate savings translate into massive bandwidth cost reductions, justifying the higher upfront encoding cost.
+The current software-based VVC reference encoder (VTM) is **not feasible** for live streaming applications on current general-purpose hardware.
+-   **Performance Gap**: Even for a low-frame-count 720p encode, the process is several times slower than real-time.
+-   **Deployment Reality**: For live streaming, the industry relies on hardware-based encoders (ASICs) or highly optimized software implementations (like `kvazaar` or `vvenc`) that use heuristic shortcuts to bypass the exhaustive RDO search used in the reference model.
+Without such optimizations, VVC remains primarily a standard for offline "high-quality" file compression rather than live broadcast on consumer-grade CPUs.

 ---

-## 🏁 Conclusion
-The experiment successfully validated the superiority of **VVC (VTM)** over **HEVC (HM)**.
-With a **43.36% bitrate reduction** at equivalent quality levels, VVC proves to be a vital standard for the next generation of multimedia communication, despite the **4.14x increase** in encoding time.